 Governance Hotline - Our audit committee oversees a governance hotline for the reporting of concerns about the company's auditing, accounting and financial reporting activities.
 Callers can remain anonymous or identify themselves.
 The hotline is maintained by a third-party vendor.
-Reports of all calls are reported to the audit committee.
+Reports of all calls are provided to the audit committee.

 Board Leadership and Executive Sessions - The chairman of the board presides at all meetings of the board of directors.
 The chairman is appointed on an annual basis by at least a majority vote of the other directors.
-Currently, the offices of chairman of the board and chief executive officer are separated.
+In 2020, the offices of chairman of the board and chief executive officer were combined, returning to the company's traditional board leadership structure.
 The company has no fixed policy with respect to the separation of the offices of the chairman of the board and chief executive officer.
 The board believes that the separation of the offices of the chairman of the board and chief executive officer is part of the succession planning process and that it is in the best interests of the company to make this determination from time to time.
 Indeed, throughout the company's history, the board has chosen at times to combine or separate these roles based on the facts and circumstances then existing.